Jairedddy/Instagram-Follower-Tracker/README.md

    - Provides helpful error messages if all browsers fail

 2. **Login Process** (`login.py`)
+   - Loads credentials from `.env` file using environment variables
    - Navigates to Instagram login page
-   - Real-time character-by-character input synchronization
+   - Automatically enters username and password
-   - Handles 2FA if required
+   - Handles 2FA if required (OTP code entered manually)
-   - Closes dialog boxes automatically
+   - Attempts to automatically close dialog boxes ("OK" and "Not Now" buttons)
+   - **Note**: If automatic dialog closing fails, you may need to manually click "Not Now" when prompted to save login info

 3. **Profile Analysis** (`scraper.py`)
    - Navigates to logged-in user's profile